- King County Drug Diversion Court

-By addressing some of the root causes of why individuals commit their first felony, CDP’s goal is to:
+By addressing some of the root causes of why individuals commit their first felony, the goals of the Community Diversion Program (CDP) include:

-- Prevent future crime Improve loss recovery outcomes for harmed parties.
+- Preventing future crime Improve loss recovery outcomes for harmed parties.

-- Decrease racial disproportionality in the criminal justice system.
+- Decreasing racial disproportionality in the criminal justice system.

-- See better outcomes for the community and those individuals—both in the short- and long-term.
+- Seeing better outcomes for the community and those individuals—both in the short- and long-term.

-- Help eligible people with first-time, non-violent offenses using a restorative form of accountability.
+- Helping eligible people with first-time, non-violent offenses using a restorative form of accountability.